kedro-org/kedro/docs/source/tutorial/tutorial_template.md

-# Set up the spaceflights project
+# Set up the spaceflights tutorial project

 In this section, we discuss the project set-up phase, which is the first part of the [standard development workflow](./spaceflights_tutorial.md#kedro-project-development-workflow).
 The set-up steps are as follows: